Pricing Strategy

 • dependency on plugins or vendors the owner cannot manage

-How to budget by business stage
+How do you budget for a website by business stage?

 • starter sites for credibility and direct contact